EA Exam Information

 - Renew your status every three years.

-- Renew your PTIN (Preparer Tax Identification Number) between mid - October - December 31 of each year.
+- Renew your PTIN (Preparer Tax Identification Number) between mid-October and December 31 of each year.

 - Meet Continuing Education Requirements, which include 72 hours every three years (minimum of 16 hours per year, two of which must be on ethics).